nt409/quantitative-resistance/README.md

 ## Model

-Model of quantitative fungicide resistance, applied to septoria of winter wheat.
+Model of quantitative fungicide resistance and quantitative cultivar protection, applied to septoria of winter wheat.
 The model is fitted to field data.

 ## Code